Management and Security powered by Landesk

 - On demand

 When you export/sync tasks or software distribution package configurations, the export/sync data will contain associated queries and related items.
-Note that export/sync data only contains information from the Management Suite database.
+Note that export/sync data only contains information from the Endpoint Manager database.
 For example, software distribution export files won't contain the actual package being distributed.

 Related to this, when working with export/sync scheduled tasks, make sure any package paths are the same for the source and target servers.
 Otherwise, when you import/sync the task and run it, the task will fail because the target server couldn't find the package.